top of page

 Conserving ecosystems and promoting local economies

-Trash to Cash is a waste management system that inspires Ohio state park visitors to clean up and accurately sort litter, with visitors earning monetary rewards for each deposit they make.
+Trash to Cash is a waste management system designed in partnership with the Ohio Department of Natural Resources (ODNR) that inspires Ohio state park visitors to clean up and accurately sort litter, with visitors earning monetary rewards for each deposit they make.
 The system has three components: strategically placed waste collection bins for trash and compost, wildflower seed paper "coins" earned for each deposit, and an exchange program where these "coins" can be traded for discounts at participating local businesses.
-If visitors do not trade in the coins for discounts, coins may be left outside to disintegrate, releasing native wildflower seeds, supporting conservation efforts.
+If visitors do not trade in the coins for discounts, coins may be left outside to disintegrate, releasing native wildflower seeds to support ODNR conservation efforts.

 This system was developed in tandem with ODNR’s ConServe Ohio Sustainability Initiative.